yupgup/jonitrythall.com/_posts/2024-09-11-branding-is-research.markdown

 <hr />

-Some of the behind-the-scenes research aid tools I often use throughout this process include a Z-SWOT analysis, personality scale, a positioning map, and activation evaluations.
+Some of the behind-the-scenes research aid tools I often use throughout this process include a Z-SWOT analysis, positioning map, personality scale, and activation evaluations.

 ## Z-SWOT
 A Z-SWOT is a much more action-focused take on a traditional SWOT analysis since it provides a clear way to define priorities by following the Z pattern—it eliminates the "OK, now what?" visceral reaction to a completed SWOT table.